Circular manufacturing needs to reinvent N660

 If you liked reading this article, we recommend the following content:

-On the rise: The price of carbon black isn’t sustainable
+Outlook: the price of carbon black

 In 2022, several chemical manufacturers announced an increase in the price of Carbon Black in Europe and the Americas.
 The price increase resulted from a strong demand for the product and the high cost of manufacturing and transportation, both of which rely on fossil fuels.